Emiliopg91/RogPerfTuner/README.md

 - [x] RGB control for Asus ROG laptops and peripherics and support for custom AuraSync

 - [x] Available RGB effects:
-  - Breathing
+  - Breathing: Feel every breath
-  - Dance floor
+  - Dance floor: Every led dancing at rithm
+  - Digital rain: Matrix like animation that speeds up as your CPU is more demanded
-  - Digital rain
+  - Drops: Feel every drop of rain fallin over you
-  - Drops
-  - Gaming
+  - Gaming: Highlights most used in game keyboard keys
-  - Rainbow wave
+  - Rainbow wave: A rainbow sliding on your leds
-  - Spectrum cycle
+  - Spectrum cycle: A cycle of every color of RGB spectrum
-  - Starry night
+  - Starry night: Stars blinking on your devices
-  - Static
+  - Static: A classic solid color effect

+- [x] Select color for the effect (only available on Breathing, Digital Rain and Static effect)

 - [x] Allow changing RGB brightness
   - Off